sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog

+### 3.1.3
+- Fixed an issue where hour and minute picker items were not visible in some cases in release mode.

 ### 3.1.2
 - Fixed ClockView freeze when SelectedDateTime is null and changing hour, minute, or AM/PM.
 (Thanks @universaldata-eu)